pschapman/JFIT-ZTP/README.md

   - Updated install instructions in readme.
 - 0.9.3 Beta
   - Altered update logic to automatically clear fields that have the Null Answer in the JotForm submission.
 For CLI style, JFIT-ZTP now issues `ztp clear` commands as needed.
 For CSV style, JFIT-ZTP will clear any data from the appropriate field.
   - Added simple WebEx Teams notification feature.
 Add your Bot Token and room during setup.
-Mardown file with sample added to Git Repo.
+Mardown file with sample added to Git Repo under documentation.